ChrisMalnick/xx3dsfml/README.md

 3. `make install`:    This will install the D3XX driver, including its development files.
 4. `make uninstall`:  This will uninstall the D3XX driver, including its development files.

-When utilizing the Makefile, you may be prompted for a password, and on Mac, you may also be prompted to install the Apple Command Line Developer Tools first.
-Additionally, on Mac, a command line capable version of 7-Zip is required at this time.
+When utilizing the Makefile, you may be prompted for a password, and on macOS, you may also be prompted to install the Apple Command Line Developer Tools first.
+Additionally, on macOS, a command line capable version of 7-Zip is required at this time.
 This is because the previous version of the D3XX driver (1.0.5) is only available as a DMG file, which 7-Zip is capable of extracting from.

 #### Controls